marko-js/run/packages/run/README.md

 ### Adapters

-Adapters provide the means to change the development, build and preview process to fit different deployment platforms and runtimes while allowing authors to write idiomatic code.
+Adapters provide the means to change the development, build, and preview process to fit different deployment platforms and runtimes while allowing authors to write idiomatic code.

 Specify your adapter in the Vite config when registering the `@marko/run` plugin